I guess it was the sermon on the Trinity

 are in cahoots with each other, each to each.

-She was on her way towards the conclusion that Trinity,
+She was on her way toward the sermons conclusion,

 believable , finally, only by faith,